If you buy something through a link on this page, we may earn a small commission. How this works.

 “For centuries, rosewater has been used as a skin-soothing ingredient,” she says.
 “Ancient Greeks and Romans would infuse rose petals in water, just like making tea, and it’s still how we do it today.”

 Our modern day take includes a lot more than rosewater because rose could be as good for your skin as ever.
 Recent studies show that rose hip oil protects against irritated skin, tackling issues such as inflammation, oxidation, and aging.
-If you’re looking to heal scars and keep wounds clean, rose’s antiseptic and antibacterial properties are your friend too.
+If you’re looking to heal scars and keep wounds clean, rose’s

 After all, how much rose will actually freshen up your skin depends on the exact product (quality, manufacture process, and bottling) and where it falls on the ingredient list too — some brands may tout rose but if it’s listed second to last, your skin might not even notice it.